ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_bt_plugin.rst

 1- Creating a new BT Plugin
 ---------------------------

-We will create a simple BT plugin node to perform an action in another server.
+We will create a simple BT plugin node to perform an action on another server.
-For this example, we're going to analyze the simpliest behavior tree action node in the ``nav2_behavior_tree`` package, the ``wait`` node.
+For this example, we're going to analyze the simplest behavior tree action node in the ``nav2_behavior_tree`` package, the ``wait`` node.
 Beyond this example of an action BT node, you can also create custom decorator, condition, and control nodes.
-Each node type has as unique role in the behavior tree to perform actions like planning, control the flow of the BT, check the status of a condition, or modify the output of other BT nodes.
+Each node type has a unique role in the behavior tree to perform actions like planning, control the flow of the BT, check the status of a condition, or modify the output of other BT nodes.

 The code in this tutorial can be found in `nav2_behavior_tree <https://github.com/ros-planning/navigation2/tree/main/nav2_behavior_tree>`_ package as the ``wait_action`` node.
-This action node can be a considered as a reference for writing other action node plugins.
+This action node can be considered as a reference for writing other action node plugins.

 Our example plugin inherits from the base class ``nav2_behavior_tree::BtActionNode``.
 The base class is a wrapper on the BehaviorTree.CPP ``BT::ActionNodeBase`` that simplifies BT action nodes that utilize ROS 2 action clients.